liuninglxn/FullVideoView/README.md

      UUabcVideoView.thumbImageView.setImageResource(R.drawable.testimg)

-     UUabcVideoView.setUp(VideoURL , "This is a title" , UUvideo.SCREEN_NORMAL)
+     UUabcVideoView.setUp("This is a URL" , "This is a title" , UUvideo.SCREEN_NORMAL)

 Step 2